Ski Mountaineering CampOctober 29, 2016

 The Ultimate San Juan Backcountry Experience

-New for 2019/2020 we are offering a premium backcountry skiing experience – San Juan Powder Camps.
-A full 4 days of diverse backcountry skiing in Colorado’s San Juan Mountains.
-If you’ve never skied in the San Juans and on Red Mountain Pass, you’re missing out.
-Impeccable access to Colorado’s finest backcountry ski terrain truly sets the area apart for what it has to offer for those who are passionate about blower powder skiing.
+New for 2020/2021 we are offering a premium backcountry touring experience – The San Juan Classic.
+A full 4 days of diverse backcountry skiing and riding in Colorado’s San Juan Mountains.
+If you’ve never experienced backcountry touring in the San Juans and on Red Mountain Pass, you’re missing out.
+Impeccable access to Colorado’s finest backcountry touring terrain truly sets the area apart.

 Guiding with The Local Experts

 The unique 4 day itinerary (Monday – Thursday or Thursday – Sunday) affords you quality time with your IFMGA/AMGA Certified Guides.
 Our guides know the backcountry terrain around Ouray, Red Mountain Pass, and the San Juan Mountains better than anyone and enjoy sharing their knowledge with our guests.
 Join us on an incredible backcountry skiing experience that showcases the best of what Colorado and the San Juans have to offer!

 The San Juan Classic Itinerary